MaxResnick/PositiveSemiDefiniteMatrixCompletion/README.md

 # PositiveSemiDefiniteMatrixCompletion
 An implementation of a positive semi definite matrix completion algorithm in Julia for 18.335 advanced introduction to numerical analysis final project

+ Given a subset of the entries of a low rank positive semi definite matrix, can we recover the matrix exactly?
+Problems of this form are pivotal in recommender systems, survey analysis, sparse sensing, and exotic financial derivative pricing.
+The general matrix completion problem is NP-Hard; however, approximating rank conditions with the atomic norm transforms the problem into a nearby optimization problem which is convex and can therefore be solved exactly.
+I outline an exact alternating direction method of multipliers algorithm (ADMM) that can be used to complete arbitrary positive semi definite matrices from only a subset of their entries, and implement it in Julia.
+I present the results of numerical experiments and compare the algorithm with fast iterative thresholding (FISTA).
+The two algorithms perform similarly in the absence of noise.
+But, the ADMM algorithm performs better once noise is introduced and when completing higher rank matrices.